mbongoelvis/QR-code-scanner/README.md

 #QR code

 this is a tutorial from frontendmentor. they do help give tutorials to front end developers
+##Frontend Mentor | QR code component